 - Create and connect to a named version.

-- Perform edits based on your work task.
+- Perform edits based on the work task.

-- Validate the network topology for your work area.
+- Validate the network topology for the work area.

 - Run a local quality control process to verify your work.

-- Reconcile your version with the Default version to pull any changes into your version that were made in the Default version after your version was created or since your last reconcile operation.
+- Reconcile your version with the Default version to pull any changes that were made in the Default version after your version was created or since your last reconcile operation.

-- Resolve conflicts or mark them as visited.
+- If conflicts exist, review these to resolve or mark as visited.